Husein Balić

-Husein Balić (born 15 February 1996) is an Austrian professional footballer who plays as a winger for Austrian Bundesliga club LASK and the Austria national team.
+Husein Balić (born 15 February 1996) is an Austrian professional footballer who plays as a winger for I liga club ŁKS Łódź.

 Club career

 He made his Austrian Football Bundesliga debut for SKN St. Pölten on 23 September 2017 in a game against FC Admira Wacker Mödling.

 LASK

-On 23 December 2019 LASK confirmed, that Balić had joined the club on a contract until the summer 2024.
+On 23 December 2019, LASK confirmed that Balić had joined the club on a contract until the summer 2024.

+ŁKS Łódź

+On 10 January 2024, Balić joined Polish Ekstraklasa side ŁKS Łódź on a contract until June 2025, with an option for another year.
+He scored on his debut in a 2–1 away league defeat against Korona Kielce on 12 February.

 International career

-Born in Austria, Balić is of Bosnian descent and was born to a Bosnian Muslim family.
+Born in Austria, Balić is of Bosnian descent and was born to a Bosniak family.
 He made his debut for Austria national football team on 11 November 2020 in a friendly game against Luxembourg.
 He substituted Valentino Lazaro in the 58th minute.